DigitalPublishingToolkit/CriticalMemeReader/md/03tableofcontents.md

 <a href='ch011.xhtml'>**Le Meme d’Auteur, or:
 How We Learned to Stop Worrying and Love Original Content Memes**</a>
-<br/>Clusterduck (Tommaso Cappelletti, Silvia Dal Dosso, Francesca Del Bono, Aria Mag, Noel Nicolaus)
+<br/>Clusterduck (Tommaso Cappelletti, Silvia Dal Dosso, Francesca Del Bono, Aria Mag and Noel Nicolaus)

 <a href='ch012.xhtml'>**Making poetry babies in an online world**</a>
 <br/>Laurence Scherz